Festivals and Events

 As a predominantly Muslim country Morocco observes Islamic holidays though Morocco is also home to a number of world-class cultural festivals.
 To help plan when best to visit here's a guide to festivals and events that take place each year.

-Ramadan will start on Monday the 6th of June and will continue for 30 days until Tuesday the 5th of July.
+Ramadan will start on Saturday 27th May and will continue for 30 days until Sunday 25th June in 2017.
 Moroccans will visit their local mosque more regularly and read as much of the Koran as possible, fasting during the daylight hours.
 At night you will find a very festive atmosphere especially in major cities with people heading out after breaking their fast to coffee shops, sporting clubs or big hotels.
 At this time of year services are affected with reduced opening hours and traffic can choke the streets as people return home in preparation for breaking the fast.

 International Nomads Festival